 Gus Cannon

-Some of Gus Cannon's most popular tracks include Poor Boy, Long Ways from Home, Can You Blame the Colored Man, Madison Street Rag, Walk Right In, Minglewood Blues.
-Listen to these songs and discover more from their extensive catalog.
+Gus Cannon's most-played tracks include Poor Boy, Long Ways from Home, Can You Blame the Colored Man, Madison Street Rag, Walk Right In, Minglewood Blues.
+Listen to these songs and explore more from their catalog on this page.

-American (Memphis-area) banjo player and vocalist.Born: September 12, 1883 or 1884 in Red Banks, Mississippi, United StatesDied: October 15, 1979 in Memphis, Tennessee, United StatesGus helped popular...
+American (Memphis-area) banjo player and vocalist.Born: September 12, 1883 or 1884 in Red Banks, Mississippi, United StatesDied: October 15, 1979 in Memphis, Tennessee, United StatesGus helped popularize jug bands (such as his own Cannon's Jug Stompe...
 Read the full biography on this page.

-You can find Gus Cannon vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Gus Cannon vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Gus Cannon